Aurel300/pecan/README.md

  - `self`, `accept`, `yield`, `suspend`, and `terminate` are "magical" constructs that work as documented, but cannot e.g. be bound with `bind` or treated like proper functions
  - suspending calls generally only work as "statements", not as sub-expressions

-### TODO

- - improve error position reporting
- - `accept` in any expression
- - suspending blocks as expressions (array/map comprehension)
- - flatten actions (state machine)
- - arguments

 ### Internals

-The implementations for `pecan` coroutines consists of two separate parts: [the macro [`pecan.Co.co`](src/pecan/Co.macro.hx), which transforms a regular Haxe code block to an array of actions; and [the runtime `pecan.Co`](src/pecan/Co.hx), which executes the actions.
+The implementations for `pecan` coroutines consists of two separate parts: [the macro `pecan.Co.co`](src/pecan/Co.macro.hx), which transforms a regular Haxe code block to an array of actions; and [the runtime `pecan.Co`](src/pecan/Co.hx), which executes the actions.

 At runtime, coroutines are represented as arrays of `pecan.CoAction`.
 The various different kinds of actions are expressed with the `enum` `pecan.CoAction.CoActionKind`: